AdobeDocs/photoshop-api-docs/README.md

 ## Current Limitations
 There are a few limitations to the APIs you should be aware of ahead of time.
 - Multi-part uploads and downloads are not yet supported
-- For the time being clients can use assets stored on Adobe's Creative Cloud, AWS S3, Azure and Dropbox.
 - The `/documentOperations` endpoint only supports a single PSD input
 - Error handling is a work in progress.
 Sometimes you may not see the most helpful of messages